adam-kral/apo-holo-protein-structure-stats/wiki/general/core.md

 cache is always for a pdb structure (and it's fragments).
 Will be a structure used in analysis multiple times?
-    yes, in the uniprot-chain_id-class, only the chain if I wanted also multimer (as whole) analysis, I would have to detect which structures are of the same multimer (composed of same chains might be enough), let's say we have the mapping.
+    yes, in the uniprot-chain_id-class, only the chain examples, what could be cached -- centroids of structure and domains, partitioning in domains, ligand object,... if I wanted also multimer (as whole) analysis, I would have to detect which structures are of the same multimer (composed of same chains might be enough), let's say we have the mapping.
 Than, again only within the same-bio-multimer group one structure could be used multiple times.